BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

  - Python3

-# Header mangling
+# Malformed ELF Headers

-This technique has already been covered in depth elsewhere, mainly because criminal software has employed header mangling in the past, so the discussion here will be brief.
-The main reason mangling the ELF header works to complicate analysis is that even though only a specific subset of the fields in the ELF header are read by the kernel when loading the program into memory, most ELF parsers do not parse the ELF header the way the kernel loader does and thus are prone to malfunction when reading unexpected or garbage values in fields not needed for creating the process image of the binary in memory.
+This technique has already been covered in depth elsewhere[1][2][3][4][5], so the discussion here will be brief.
+The main reason mangling the ELF header works to complicate analysis is that even though only a specific subset of the fields in the ELF header are read by the kernel when loading the program into memory, most ELF parsers do not parse the ELF header the way the kernel loader does and thus are prone to malfunction when reading unexpected or garbage values in these extraneous (from the perspective of loading) fields.
 The most typical examples of this are `gdb`, `objdump` and the rest of the `libbfd`-based binutils tools, which will not even read an object file unless its section information is present and intact.

-The minimalist programs that push the limits of the least number of bytes a file can consist of and still execute successfully take advantage of the fact that not all ELF header fields are needed for loading and executing the program and can therefore be used to contain code or other non-standard values - their entry point is often *inside* the ELF header.
+The specially-crafted minimalist ELF programs - those that push the limits of the least number of bytes a file can consist of and still execute successfully -  take advantage of the fact that not all ELF header fields are needed for loading and executing the program and can therefore be used to contain code or other non-standard values; as a case in point, the entry points of these programs often lies *inside* their ELF header.
-On the one hand, even though their purpose is not to complicate analysis, these programs serve to highlight the limitations of many common tools designed to work with the ELF format.
-On the other hand, since these minimalist binaries typically contain such little code, using fully-featured debuggers and such would actually be overkill; one may have a good laugh about how NSA's Ghidra cannot properly load their tiny ELF file, but attempting use such a tool to analyze an extremely minimalist binary is akin to trying to shoot down a fruitfly with a railgun - heavyweight frameworks packaged with disassemblers + debuggers and/or decompilers are unsuitable and unecessary for analyzing the runtime behavior of executables literally 45 or 62 bytes in size.
+On the one hand, even though they are not purposely designed to complicate analysis, these programs serve to highlight the limitations of many common tools designed to work with the ELF format.
+On the other hand, since these minimalist binaries typically contain such little code, using fully-featured debuggers and other tools of this class for analysis would actually be overkill; one may have a good laugh about how NSA's Ghidra cannot properly load their tiny ELF file, but attempting use such a tool to analyze an extremely minimalist binary is akin to trying to shoot down a fruitfly with a railgun - heavyweight frameworks packaged with disassemblers plus debuggers and/or decompilers are unsuitable and unecessary for analyzing the runtime behavior of executables literally 45 or 62 bytes in size.
 If there are 10 bytes of code in a program, does it make sense to try to load it into a decompiler?
 Probably not.
 A simple script emulating the execution of these programs may be a more appropriate approach.